FAQSaturday, Jan. 26 2013

 Question: Who needs a ticket?

 Answer: Anyone who is 10 years of age and over needs to purchase a race ticket.
-Tickets can be purchased online and the Pikes Peak Highway Tollgate (race week).
+Tickets can be purchased online and the Pikes Peak – America’s Mountain Gateway (race week).
 If camping, each individual must purchase a race day ticket.
 A camping permit is required for each vehicle.
+Spectators are not guaranteed parking spot if specific locations are full.

 Question: When are the practice and qualifying days and times?

-All spectators must watch the race from designated areas along the course.
+All spectators must watch the race from designated areas along the course (Start Line, Glen Cove, Devil’s Playground).
 No spectators will be allowed to move up and down the course once practice has started.
+Spectators found outside of these areas are subject to trespassing tickets.

 Question: When does the race start and how much is a ticket?

 Answer: The race starts at 8:00 am, however you will need to plan to arrive much earlier than that.
-The road opens at 3:00 am and no spectator cars will be allowed past Crystal Reservoir after 7:30 am on Race Day.
+The road opens at 3:00 am and no spectator cars will be allowed past the Start Line at 7:00 am on Race Day. **Parking is limited on Pikes Peak.
+Spectators are not guaranteed parking spot if specific locations are full.

-Once you are on the mountain, unless you park below the starting line, you will not be able to leave the mountain until the race is completed.
-Depending on how the race progresses (no crashes, etc.) this can be anytime from 3:00 pm to 6:00 pm.
+Once you are on the mountain, unless you park below the start line, you will not be able to leave the mountain until the race is completed.
+Depending on how the race progresses (no crashes, etc.) this can be anytime from 4:00 pm to 7:00 pm or later.
 An official will release your parking area.
 Use a low gear on your descent.
 Hot brakes fail!

 Question: How can I hear what is happening on the course?

-Answer: Bring an AM radio and tune your radio to KRDO 1240AM for the live broadcast each day during the events on the mountain. ?
+Answer: Bring an AM radio and tune your radio to KRDO 1240AM for the live radio broadcast.

 Question: What should we wear?